pkp/ojs/README.md

-# Preprint Server
+# Open Preprint Server

-> Preprint Server (PPS) has been developed by the Public Knowledge Project.
-For general information about PPS and other open research systems, visit the [PKP web site][pkp].
+> Open Preprint Server (OPS) has been developed by the Public Knowledge Project.
+For general information about OPS and other open research systems, visit the [PKP web site][pkp].

 ## Using Git development source